jamal-eldeen-wari/reading-note/Code201/Class07.md

 2. Document Object Model: Creates a model of the current webpage.
 The topmost object is **document** which represent the page as a whole.

 3. Global Javascript Objects:
 They are group of individual objects that relate to different parts of javascript language.
-The names of global objects usually starts with capital letter.
+The names of global objects usually starts with capital letter .